Sex -- we do it for the kids.

 Which drives us to the last point.

-Humans are, perhaps more so than any other animal, social beings and sexuality is closely intertwined with our social lives.
+Humans are, perhaps more so than any other animal, social beings.
+Our sexuality is closely intertwined with our social lives.
 By definition, you have to interact with another person to have sex.
-So by definition, sex has a social component — while still being deeply personal, as we’ve so far seen.
+So by definition, sex has a social component -- while still being deeply personal, as we've so far seen.

 Why we have sex